CogPhi

 Nina Poth, Assistant Professor, AI, Philosophy of Mind and Language, Radboud University Nijmegen, The Netherlands.

-Arthur Schwaninger, AI Consultant and philosopher, Theoretical Philosophy, University of Zurich, Switzerland.
+Arthur Schwaninger, AI Consultant and Philosopher, Theoretical Philosophy, University of Zurich, Switzerland.

 Andreas Stephens, Researcher, Theoretical Philosophy, Lund University, Sweden.

-Alexander Tagesson, PhD student, Cognitive Science, Lund University, Sweden.
+Alexander Tagesson, PhD Student, Cognitive Science, Lund University, Sweden.

 Trond A. Tjøstheim, Researcher, Cognitive Science, Lund University, Sweden.